user12xxxxxx/Tu-Ankaja/README.md

 4. If the MAC is found: the device is trusted, all random numbers are accepted
 5. If the MAC is NOT found: every single random number from that device is rejected and discarded

 The blockchain is immutable.
 Once a MAC is registered, the record cannot be tampered with.
-A Docker setup script (`scripts/setup_multichain.sh`) handles the entire MultiChain installation, chain creation, stream setup, and test MAC seeding in one command.

-### **5. Cryptographic Entropy Engine (Rust)**
+### **6. Cryptographic Entropy Engine (Rust)**

 The entropy engine is written in Rust and implements a proper cryptographic pipeline:

-- **SHA-256 Whitening** - Raw sensor data is biased (ADC readings cluster, temperature changes slowly).
-The whitener conditions input through SHA-256 to produce uniformly distributed bytes.
-Biased input in, uniform output out.
+- **SHA-256 Whitening** - Conditions biased sensor data into uniformly distributed bytes.
 - **Entropy Pool** - A 256-bit SHA-256 accumulation pool.
 New data is mixed in via `SHA-256(state || input)`.
-This guarantees entropy only accumulates.
-Mixing in low-quality data cannot reduce what is already there.
-- **Source Quality Tracking** - Each entropy source gets a quality score (min-entropy per byte, confidence, correlation analysis).
-High-quality sources contribute more to the pool's weighted entropy estimate.
-- **SP 800-90B Health Monitoring** - Three continuous health tests run on every sample: repetition count test (catches stuck sensors), adaptive proportion test (catches biased distributions), and entropy degradation check (catches low diversity).
-A failed health check blocks all output.
+- **SP 800-90B Health Monitoring** - Repetition count test, adaptive proportion test, and entropy degradation check run on every sample.
-- **ChaCha20 DRBG** - A deterministic random bit generator seeded from the entropy pool.
-Uses ChaCha20 stream cipher for output.
-After each generation, the key is ratcheted forward so past outputs cannot be recovered even if current state is compromised (forward secrecy).
-Mandatory reseed after 1 MiB of output.
+- **ChaCha20 DRBG** - Deterministic random bit generator with forward secrecy.
+Key is ratcheted after each generation.
-- **Security Gate** - A policy enforcement layer between the pipeline and output.
-Production policy requires 256 bits of weighted pool entropy for AES keys, blocks simulated sources, and refuses output during health warnings.
-Development policy is permissive for testing.
+- **Security Gate** - Policy enforcement layer.
+Production policy requires 256 bits of pool entropy for AES keys.

-All sensitive state is zeroized on drop using the `zeroize` crate.

-### **6. OTP Generation**
+### **7. OTP Generation**

 One-time passwords are generated by combining a hardware random number with a microsecond timestamp: